Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Examples of Calabi--Yau algebras

 for all $r \tensor g, s \tensor h \in R \tensor G$, extended linearly.

-If $R$ is twisted graded Calabi-Yau of dimension $d$, then so is $A=R\#\kk G$ \cite[Theorems 3.2 and 6.8]{BSW}.
+If $R$ is twisted graded Calabi--Yau of dimension $\dimd$, then $A=R\#\kk G$ is also twisted graded Calabi--Yau of dimension $\dimd$.
 One may choose a full idempotent $e \in A_0$ such that $B=e(R\#\kk G)e$ is a graded elementary algebra with $B_0 = \kk^m$.
-Moreover, $B$ is Morita equivalent to $A$, whence it is twisted graded Calabi-Yau \cite[Theorem 4.3, Lemma 6.2]{RR1}.
+Moreover, $B$ is Morita equivalent to $A$, whence it is twisted graded Calabi--Yau \cite[Theorem 4.3, Lemma 6.2]{RR1}.
 It then follows that $B \iso \kk Q/I$ where $Q$ is the McKay quiver of the action of $G$ on $R_1$ and $I \subset \kk Q_{\geq 2}$ is a homogeneous ideal \cite[Lemma 3.4]{RR1}.
 Putting this together gives that $A$ is Morita equivalent to a derivation-quotient algebra on $Q$.

-The action of the Nakayama automorphism $\mu_A$ on $A_0 \iso \kk G$ is given by $\mu_A(g)=\hdet(g) g$, where $\hdet$ is the \emph{homological determinant} of the action of $G$ on $R$.
+The action of the Nakayama automorphism $\mu_A$ on $A_0 \iso \kk G$ is given by $\mu_A(g)=\hdet(g) g$, where $\hdet$ is the \emph{homological determinant} of the action of $G$ on $R$ \cite[Theorem 4.1]{RRZ}.
 In general, the homological determinant, as defined by J\"{o}rgensen and Zhang \cite{gourmet}, is difficult to compute.
 However, if $R$ is a (commutative) polynomial ring, then we may identity $g \in G$ with a linear transformation in $\GL_n(\kk)$ and in this case $\hdet(g)=\det(g)$.
-More generally, if $R$ is itself a derivation-quotient algebra with twisted superpotential $\Omega$, then $g(\Omega) = \hdet(g)\Omega$ \cite[Theorem 3.3]{MS}.
+More generally, if $R$ is itself a derivation-quotient algebra with twisted superpotential $\omega$, then $g(\omega) = \hdet(g)\omega$ \cite[Theorem 3.3]{MS}.
 The \emph{winding automorphism} $\Xi^l_{\hdet}$ of $\kk G$ scales group elements by the homological determinant, so $\Xi^l_{\hdet}(g)=\hdet(g)g$.